 They can be quite annoying, but you may think that they are otherwise harmless.
 But, fruit flies have been shown to move around the pathogenic bacteria E. coli, Salmonella, and Listeria.
 It is evident that they can carry harmful bacteria and germs.
 These can make you sick if you do not carefully sanitize your environment.

-- Fast and Effective: Fighting germs on the go just got a lot easier.
-Germ-X Hand Sanitizer gel kills 99.99% of many common harmful germs and bacteria...
+- Fast and Effective: Hand sanitizing on the go just got a lot easier.
+Germ-X Advanced Hand Sanitizer gel with aloe kills 99.99% of many common germs...

-- Moisturizing Hand Sanitizer: This pleasant, hand sanitizing formula is enriched with Vitamin E and , leaves skin feeling soft and moisturized
+- Moisturizing Hand Sanitizer: This pleasant, fresh-smelling and non-drying hand sanitizing formula is enriched with Aloe and Vitamin E, helps leave...

 Apart from possible transfer of harmful microbes, fruit flies have not been found to cause illnesses.
 So, don’t worry if you happen to swallow them by accident.
 It can feel icky to think that you’ve swallowed a fruit fly while enjoying your fresh fruits and veggies.